Galapagos Islands Vacations: everything you should know before booking

 I have been to the Galapagos Islands for 3 weeks and researched all the possible ways to get there, including hotels, restaurants, tours, and cruises, compared prices, and took notes of everything that happened during my stay.
 I have put all the information I gathered in this huge guide and other detailed posts.

 Are you ready?
-Scroll through the index and click on the title related to the information you want to read or just scroll down and read it all.
+Scroll through the index and click on the title related to the information you want to read, or scroll down and read it all.

 HOW WE PLANNED OUR TRIP TO THE GALAPAGOS ISLANDS